rusefi/rusefi_documentation/HOWTO-Remote-Tuning.md

 Remote tuning is possible over Internet using rusEFI TunerStudio plugin if rusEFI ECU is connector to the internet.

 There are three ways to connect rusEFI to internet:
-1) Coming soon: "Broadcast" tab of rusEFI TunerStudio plugin.
+1) "Broadcast" tab of rusEFI TunerStudio plugin.
-2) rusEFI network_connector tool running for instance on Raspberry Pi
+2) rusEFI network_connector tool running for instance on Raspberry Pi or similar Single Board Computer
 3) [rusEFI Android application](rusEFI-Android)

 Connecting to remote ECU is a two step process: